fstarnaud/ozp-documentation-wiki/Iteration-25.md

 ### UI/UX
 * Dashboards (Mockups and Round 2 of feedback)
-* Discussion of post-IOB features?
-(Responsiveness / Alerts / Help / Profile / Settings / Notification prioritization)
-* ~~Discussion with devs to implement webtop toolbar cohesiveness between grid/desktop views~~
-* ~~Discussion of where to place new apps added to webtop grid/desktop views~~
 * Tutorial (?)
+* ~~Help Center: mockups, tour stops, and discussion with devs for implementation~~
+* ~~Webtop Toolbar: discussion with devs to implement webtop toolbar cohesiveness between grid/desktop views~~
+* ~~Webtop Apps: discussion of where to place new apps added to webtop grid/desktop views~~
 * ~~Add instructions to request a DI2E account to the Ozone marketing website~~
 * ~~OZP vs MWS diagram~~